Zec de l'Anse-Saint-Jean: Geography

 The brook trout is very populous in the various water bodies in Zec.

-Almost all lakes are accessible by car or bike.
-Some lakes are equipped with docks and boats available for rent.
-The hikers can follow the scenic trails and take in the sights like Mount Laure-Gaudreault and Crésimont lake.

-Major lakes of Zec are: "De la loutre" (Otter), Wipi, Du Treuil (Du Winch), Moreau, Malfait, De la Muraille (On Wall), Aimable (Lovable), Des Conscrits (The Conscripts), Fourche (Pitchfork) and Du Chantier.
-Annually, the surface of water bodies is generally frozen from November to April.

 Toponymy

 The names of the two controlled harvesting zone (zec) are related to the place name of the river, town and bay.

 The name "Zec Anse-Saint-Jean" was recorded on August 5, 1982 at the Bank of place names in the Commission de toponymie du Québec (Geographical Names Board of Québec).